-Calder Lodge pupils all have Education, Health Care Plan's related to Emotional, Social and Behavioural Difficulties.
+Calder Lodge pupils all have Education, Health Care Plan's related to Emotional, Social and Behavioural Difficulties and/ or additional needs.
 Inevitably, with this pupil group the potential for bullying is considerable.
-To respond to this, due to the relatively small number of pupils in the school

-(up to 48) and the advantageous staffing ratios, a high degree of supervision (Minimum 1:4) is expected and provided.
+To respond to this, due to the relatively small number of pupils in the school (up to 48) and the advantageous staffing ratios, a high degree of supervision (Minimum 1:4) is expected and provided.